The O'Grady Family

 Father: Darby O'Grady

-Married: Selina Mildred Groome in January 1856, in Rathdown district, county Dublin or Wicklow, Ireland
+Married: Selina Mildred Groome on 24 January 1856, in Monkstown, county Dublin, Ireland

 Children: Occupation: Barrister-at-Law.
 Standish was also appointed to the office of Justice of the Peace for county Cork on 20 March 1855, at which time he is described as a "landed proprietor".